clebert/cybernaut/README.md

 ## Getting started

 Although it is possible to run your tests [locally][testing-locally], it is recommended to run them on Docker.
-For this, only Docker must be [installed][docker-installation], no further dependencies are necessary.
+For this, only Docker has to be [installed][docker-installation].
+No further dependencies are required.

 To get started, put a test file (e.g. test.e2e.js) into a directory: